awesomerank/awesomerank.github.io/lists/springload/awesome-wagtail.md

 - [wagtailpolls ★18](https://github.com/takeflight/wagtailpolls) - A plugin for adding polling capabilities to the Wagtail CMS.
 - [Wagtailsurveys ★15 ⏳1Y](https://github.com/torchbox/wagtailsurveys) - A module for Wagtail which provides the ability to build polls and surveys.
 - [Wagtail ReCaptcha](https://github.com/springload/wagtail-django-recaptcha) - wagtail-django-captcha provides an easy way to integrate the [django-recaptcha ★449](https://github.com/praekelt/django-recaptcha) field when using the Wagtail formbuilder.
+- [wagtailstreamforms ★6](https://github.com/AccentDesign/wagtailstreamforms) - Build forms in Wagtail's admin for use in streamfields.

 ### Testing